 What do you think she did?
 What would you do?

 Her choice was to ignore her oncologist, she knew his answer already and wanted to waste no more time.
-She made an appointment for a ultrasound scan with the doctor she relied on for this type of scanning.
+She made an appointment for an ultrasound scan with the doctor she relied on for this type of scanning.
 The result was: two large gallstones, with inflamed walls of the gallbladder, poorly functioning and pushing toxins into the liver, pancreatitis with cysts.
 The plan of action: gallbladder removal as it is infected and nearly non-functioning, the subsequent infections [pancreatitis] will dissipate, as well the cysts will disappear on their own.
 There was no cancer anywhere.
 She is immune.

 If she had chosen the conventional path what would her prognosis be?
-First there is no cancer.
-The oncologist would have put a stent in for no reason and begun chemotherapy for clinical reason.
+First, there is no cancer.
+The oncologist would have put a stent in for no reason and begun chemotherapy for a clinical reason.
 Chemotherapy does not cure a gall bladder with gall stones.
 It would have gotten worse, and they may have noticed it or they may have given her morphine for the ever increasing pain as the gallbladder failed.
 Which would it have been?
 If they did nothing and the gallbladder failed it could have burst causing a toxic situation that in her case gone unnoticed could have been fatal.
 Or they could have then noticed the gallbladder failing taken action but continued with the assumption she still had pancreatic cancer.
 If the gallbladder was taken out soon enough the oncologist would have notice the cysts disappear and believed it was his chemotherapy that did it.
 The chemotherapy still would have caused damage and side effects.

 Her reaction to her choice: ‘Thank God I listened to you.
 Once again you have saved my life.
 How can I ever thank you enough?’